franckysolo/ctm-test/README.md

 ## Testing Click Meeting API

-Conference starts_at field cannot be updated as describe to documentation
+Conference starts_at field cannot be updated as describe in the documentation

 ## To run the Testing